garethhowell/pidashcam/README.rst

 -  On startup, the camera starts recording to an in-memory buffer.
 The video stream is overlaid with current date-time, speed, location and direction of travel.
--  LED1 is flashing slowly whenever the camera is recording.
+-  LED1 flashes slowly whenever the camera is recording.

 -  If button A is pressed, the current contents of the buffer are flushed to a file, together with the following few seconds of video.